• About

 Assistant Chair

 In 2014, I was asked by the Chairman to consider the role of Assistant Chair of the Department of Music at UTEP.
 Since then, my career has taken an unexpected path, and I find very rewarding to be in a leadership role in higher education.
 Effective and empathetic decisions can positively change the course of an institution.
-In a short period of time, I was able to bring over $1,000.0000 in grants and private donations to the department.
-Among them are the $250,000 grant from the Brown Foundation of Houston, Inc., and the $250,000 Bonnie Brooks Endowment in Piano Pedagogy.
+In a short period of time, I was able to bring over $2,000.0000 in grants and private donations to the department.
+Among them are the $250,000 grant from the Brown Foundation of Houston, Inc., and the $250,000 Bonnie Brooks Endowment in Piano Pedagogy, the $200,000 Bonnie Brooks Professorship in Music, and over a $1,000,000 for the International Borderland Chopin Festival and Piano Competition (2024-2034).

 Keyboard Area Coordinator

-In March 2023, we will launch the first Bordeland Chopin Festival, which includes concerts, masterclasses, lecture, community engagement, and a piano competition for the El Paso (TX), Las Cruces (NM), Ciudad Juarez and Chihuahua (Mexico).
+In March 2023, I launched the first Bordeland Chopin Festival, which includes concerts, masterclasses, lecture, community engagement, and a piano competition for the El Paso (TX), Las Cruces (NM), Ciudad Juarez and Chihuahua (Mexico).
+We received $1,000,000 to create an international festvial and competition at UTEP.

 Service